Ideas for international airlines during and beyond the crisis

 What nobody knows

 The airlines are currently trying to avert the greatest possible damage and are struggling behind the scenes to find solutions.
-The public is getting virtually no information about the extensive measures that are going on in the background.
+The public is getting virtually no notice of the extensive measures that are going on in the background.
 This is also a good thing, as the companies can present themselves in a new guise - which is hopefully more reality than appearance - after the crisis.

 Efforts are being made to find solutions that are in harmony with society and do not have a negative impact on other areas of society.
 Possible innovations by the airlines may include a better and clearer price structure for the products offered, a greater sense of security for passengers and an industry-wide increase in environmental awareness.